neerjathakkar/academic-kickstart/content/post/why_phd.md

 - Figure out what kinds of undergrad activities will prepare you for grad school, and as importantly along the way let you explore if grad school is for you.
 Research is the most important activity in this category, but other opportunities such as being a TA, taking hard classes, and other projects with professors are great too.
 Also, if you're considering an alternate career path (like how I was potentially considering software engineering), try to gain some experience in that area to see if you like it as much.
 - After every experience, be honest with yourself and reflect on what you liked and didn't like about it.
 As I went through undergrad, I learned a lot about my strengths, weaknesses, aspirations, and interests.
 Out of the options that were available to me, a PhD seemed like the most exciting and best-fitting one, so I decided to go for it.
     - Consider both the possibilities of what your career/life will look like after your PhD, but also what the process of actually doing a PhD will feel like.
 - Take time after undergrad, especially if you're not sure.
 Undergrad was crazy and busy, which made it hard to have the time and space to properly reflect and think about my ambitions, while being away from Dartmouth gave me a new and clearer perspective.
 Getting to do research for a year in Spain also really helped me see that a PhD was right for me, but it could have gone the other way too.
-In this post (link), I talk about pre-PhD gap year options.
+In [this post]({{< ref "/post/phd_gap_year_options.md" >}}), I talk about pre-PhD gap year options, which might be especially helpful to consider if you are done with college and want to pursue an opportunity that could strengthen your PhD application and/or decide if a PhD is right for you.